Nobel Voices for Disarmament: 1901-2001

 - Would you agree with the premise of neutrality, as defined in this way?
 (Various answers may emerge.)

 - Has it been successful in banning such weapons?
-(Stockpiles of chemical weapons have been significantly reduced, but not eliminated.
-For example, there was the use of chemical gases by Iraq on its Kurdish citizens in 1988).
+(Not entirely; for example, there was the use of chemical gases by Iraq on its Kurdish citizens in 1988.)

 - Imagine that such a bomb were to be dropped in your own city.
 What buildings would be demolished if it fell at the geographic center?
 What other damage would occur further from the center?

 - Study a map of the city, and calculate distances from the center to understand the full impact of a "limited thermonuclear attack".

 - What was the task of the Women's International League for Peace and Freedom, as noted in its preamble to the resolutions of 1915?
 (To declare its multinational members as united in striving for the great ideals of civilization and progress, seeking humane treatment of individuals of all nations, seeking the end to war and bloodshed.)

 - What does Jane Addams report of the activity of the Women's International League for Peace and Freedom?
 (That WILPF was collecting public opinion in many countries on disarmament to provide background for delegates to a major disarmament conference headed by Herbert Hoover in 1932.)